-No Knead Dutch Oven Artisan Bread takes only 5 minutes prep time and is made with 4 pantry ingredients!
-This easy homemade rustic yeast bread looks like it belongs in a Paris bakery bread with its golden, crusty outside and soft & chewy inside.
-From experienced bread makers to beginners, this simple foolproof recipe will become a family favorite comfort food for everyone.
+This easy Dutch Oven No Knead Bread recipe takes only 5 minutes prep time and is made with 4 pantry ingredients!
+This shortcut homemade artisan yeast bread looks like it belongs in a Paris bakery!
+It's crazy how simple it is to make in your own kitchen.

 Truth be told, I've made this easy, hands-off loaf of bread recipe probably 15 times since staying at home more this year.
 My family simply can't resist the soft & chewy insides contrasted by the rustic crunchy crust.